tchize/tchize.github.io/_pages/stomp-dos.md

 * You have enabled websocket support in Spring (eg using @EnableWebSocketMessageBroker)
 * You have enabled StompBrokerRelay (eg via MessageBrokerRegistry.enableStompBrokerRelay)

-TBD: exploit test
+Exploit code is published at https://github.com/tchize/CVE-2022-22971 (master branch).

 ## Technical behind this attack

 ### Stomp protocol

 A WebSocket is basically a raw permanent connection between the browser and the client.
 Any side can send anything inside it.
-Well nearly anything, the browser still has a tell on headers and how to negociate the websocket.
+Well nearly anything, the browser still has final word on headers and how to negociate the websocket.
 And the server obviously has the right to find the behavior inacceptable and close the connection.

-Stomp is a textual protocol that can sit on top of WebSocket.
+Stomp (https://stomp.github.io) is a textual protocol that can sit on top of WebSocket.
 It define verbs and a way to behave in a message oriented architecture.
 It's not limited to websocket, server can implement Stomp directly on top TCP connections for example.

-STOMP will basically let you subscribe to Queue, Receive and Send messages.
+STOMP will basically let you subscribe to Queue, Receive messages and Send them.

 The interesting part here is that Stomp has a notion of Session, and that is what is abusable.
-The STOMP protocol mandates that the client issues a CONNECT or a STOMP command prior to any SUBSCRIBE operation.
+The STOMP protocol mandates that the client issues a ‘CONNECT’ or a ‘STOMP’ command prior to any SUBSCRIBE operation.
 To the best of my knowledge, it does not clearly state if multiple CONNECT or STOMP commands are allowed inside a single connection or the expected behavior of server in such condition.

-A Gray area in protocol, a security risk for implementation.
+A Gray area in protocol and you guess it, a security risk for implementation.

 ### Spring Relay implementation

 In Spring, the StompBrokerRelay has basically one Job: act as a Relay between the WebSocket and another third party STOMP server in the backend.
+Messages comes in, get filtered or altered, and pushed on backend.
+Messages comes from backend and are routed to proper stomp sessions.

-This let you add Spring Message interceptors for security, cleaning message, audit logs, restrict user queues access, whatever your business rules require to acheive the features you want to expose.
+The filtering let you add Spring Message interceptors for security, cleaning message, audit logs, restrict user queues access, whatever your business rules require to achieve the features you want to expose.

-When you issue a CONNECT or STOMP command, the relay will establish a new TCP connection to the backend STOMP.
+When you issue a CONNECT or STOMP command, the relay will establish a new TCP connection to the backend STOMP server.
 It will also generate a new session id that will be used to track that connection and associate it with your WebSocket.
-If you close the WebSocket or the Session, the TCP connection will be closed too.
+If you close the WebSocket or the Session, the TCP connection will be closed too and private queues removed.

 Remember the Gray area about multiple CONNECT in the same WebSocket?
-Well, one part f the code doesn't care about the problem and will happily create new TCP connection while the other part assume there can be only one CONNECT and thus TCP Connection per WebSocket.
-The result is that, when you issue a second CONNECT in the same WebSocket, the previous TCP Connection stays open, but is not referenced anywhere.
+Well, one part of the code doesn't care about the problem and will happily create new TCP connection while the other part assume there can be only one CONNECT and one backend TCP Connection per WebSocket.
+The result is that, when you issue a second CONNECT in the same WebSocket, the previous TCP Connection stays open, but is not referenced anywhere anymore.

 ### How to exploit it

-A git is available with all exploit code at XXXXXX
+A git will available with all exploit code later.

 #### Setup